 Musical notes attributed to Latin chants

-In the eleventh century, a monk named Guido of Arezzo came up with a notation system drawing upon the first syllables of an ancient Latin chant.
+In the eleventh century, a monk named Guido of Arezzo came up with a musical notation system drawing upon the first syllables of an ancient Latin chant.
 This was done to give each neume (succession of notes sung on one syllable) its own name.
 This system is considered hexacordal as it is a set of six joint scale degrees with a semi-tone in the middle.

 Utqueant laxis